andrewmeyerhofer/Project-1/README.md

 - Created a Windows 11 Virtual Machine using Microsoft Azure
 - Logged into the virtual machine using remote desktop
-- Acquired osTicket Installation Files (necessary for full installation of osTicket)
+- Acquired osTicket Installation Files (see picture 5 for list of files)

 <h2>Installation Walkthrough</h2>